 I got the opportunity to develop the product roadmaps, to develop and articulate the product value proposition.

 I see technology ingrained deeper and deeper in every aspect of a business – operations, customer support, sales operations, and marketing.
-I am excited about the digital transformation potential that is opening up new frontiers of innovation and opportunities to improve quality of life.
-The capabilities to collect, save, and manage the data are growing astronomically.
+I am excited about the digital transformation potential that opens up new frontiers of innovation and opportunities to improve quality of life.
+The capabilities to collect, save, and manage data are growing astronomically.
 Cloud computing can empower individuals and businesses (big and small) with virtually unlimited possibilities to make a difference.
 The expansive and yet easy access to the technology can democratize the data in its true sense.

 Technology creates opportunities to solve problems – break through barriers to expand and grow.
 It’s an on-going journey and debate for me about how technology can/should sustainably simplify life.